No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Design

 \section{\Sys Design}

-We implement the generation of provenance graphs in three stages.
-In the first stage, we train a heterogeneous graph generation model using real provenance graph dataset to produce the graph structure.
-After that, we apply rule-based post-processing to remove invalid edges and isolated nodes.
-In the third stage, we fine-tune a large language model to label the nodes with appropriate names.
+In this section, we introduce the design details of \Sys.
+Figure~\ref{fig:overview} shows the workflow of \Sys, which consists of three main components: graph structure synthesis, textual attribute synthesis, and fidelity evaluation framework.
+In the first stage, we train a heterogeneous graph generation model using real provenance graph dataset to generate the graph structure.
+In the second stage, we fine-tune a large language model to label the nodes with appropriate text attributes.
+Finally, we evaluate the fidelity of the synthesized provenance graphs from five perspectives.